nationalarchives/tdr-consignment-api-data/README.md

 The name of the migration should use snake_case, e.g. V123__add_date_column_to_series_table, because Flyway expects this format when it generates the migration name.

-To see the list of migrations detected and ensure that your migration will be run, run `sbt flywayInfo`
+To see the list of migrations detected and ensure that your migration will be run, run `sbt flywayInfo`.

 To ensure that nothing has been changed accidentally, run `sbt flywayValidate`.